kyma-project/kyma/docs/kyma/12-07-bind-redis-service-to-microservice.md

    []
    ```

-3. Now, send a `POST` request to the microservice with a sample order details:
+3. Send a `POST` request to the microservice with a sample order details:

    ```bash
    curl -ikX POST "https://$SERVICE_DOMAIN/orders" \